Gluten Free in Vienna 2024 – The Sightseeing Coeliac

 Lemon Sorbet Prosecco at Cafe Weinwurm

-Despite my trip only being overnight I sampled some amazing gluten free food and found time for several prosecco stops as it was a trip to catch up with my friends!
+We sampled some amazing gluten free food and found time for several prosecco stops during my summer trip with friends.
 The best of these was the lemon sorbet prosecco that was so refreshing out in the sunshine, at Cafe Weinwurm located in Stephansplatz next to the cathedral.

 Sightseeing in Vienna